University Satellite Missions

 The Ranging And Nanosatellite Guidance Experiment (RANGE)

-The Ranging And Nanosatellite Guidance Experiment (RANGE) cubesat mission was recently selected for a flight opportunity as part of the Terra Bella (formerly Skybox) University Cubesat Partnership, with a tentative launch date scheduled for 2016.
-The RANGE mission involves two 1.5U cubesats flying in a leader-follower formation with the goal of improving the relative and absolute positioning capabilities of nanosatellites.
-The satellites' absolute positions will be tracked using GPS receivers synchronized with miniaturized atomic clocks, and will be validated using ground-based laser ranging measurements.
+The Ranging And Nanosatellite Guidance Experiment (RANGE) CubeSat mission is a recipient of the Terra Bella (formerly Skybox) University CubeSat Partnership, with an expected launch in mid-2018.
+The RANGE mission involves two 1.5U CubeSats flying in a leader-follower formation with the goal of improving the relative and absolute positioning capabilities of nanosatellites.
+The satellites' absolute positions will be tracked using GPS receivers which are synchronized with miniaturized atomic clocks, and will be validated using ground-based laser ranging measurements.
 The relative position of the satellites will be measured using an on-board compact laser ranging system, which will also double as a low-rate optical intersatellite communication system at close range.
 The primary communication system is a UHF software-defined radio that will transmit and receive all mission data/telecommands from the Georgia Tech ground station.
 The satellites will not have an active propulsion system, so the separation distance of the satellites will be controlled through differential drag techniques.
 The results of the mission should serve to enable more advanced payloads and future mission concepts involving formations and constellations of nanosatellites.
-The principal investigator for RANGE is SSDL's Prof. Brian Gunter, with SSDL co-Investigators Prof. Glenn Lightsey and Prof. Robert Braun.
+RANGE is scheduled to launch on a Falcon-9 rocket in mid-2018.

 The objective of this project is to provide a group of select and talented undergraduates hands-on experience on all aspects of the development of a satellite mission.
-Under the guidance of faculty, staff, and graduate students, an undergraduate student team will assemble, test, and integrate a miniaturized LiDAR imaging camera into a 3U cubesat.
-A parallel development will also design and test a deployable inflatable that will serve as the lidar camera’s primary imaging target.
-The goal of the cubesat mission is to demonstrate cm-level altimetry precision over tens of kilometers.
+Under the guidance of faculty, staff, and graduate students, the undergraduate student team will assemble, test, and integrate a miniaturized LiDAR imaging camera into a 3U CubeSat.
+A parallel development will also design and test a deployable inflatable that will serve as the LiDAR camera’s primary imaging target.
+The goal of the CubeSat mission is to demonstrate cm-level altimetry precision over tens of kilometers.
 The applications for a compact laser altimetry system are numerous, and are particularly valuable for planetary missions involving the topographic mapping of planetary bodies such as moons and near-Earth asteroids.
-This project is sponsored by NASA’s Undergraduate Student Instrument Program (USIP), with work starting in Fall 2016, and a projected launch date in late 2018.
-The principal investigator for this mission is SSDL's Prof. Brian Gunter, with SSDL co-Investigator Prof. Glenn Lightsey, and GTRI's Dr. Grady Tuell.
+Furthermore, the mission will be able to accomplish its mission objectives in any low-Earth orbit altitude, making it an ideal candidate for future rideshare opportunities.
+The project team would consist of a mixture of science and engineering undergraduate students that would be guided and trained throughout the project lifecycle by faculty and graduate students with prior cubesat and lidar experience.
+Students develop leadership skills by serving in subsystem lead roles, and by presenting project results at conferences.
+This project is supported by NASA’s Undergraduate Student Instrument Program (USIP).